Eggless Snickerdoodle Cookies Recipe

 Mix together the sugar and cinnamon in a small bowl or plate.
 Roll the cookies in the cinnamon sugar until they’re completely coated.
 Place dough balls 2 in. apart on the prepared baking sheets.

-5 – BAKE
+Step 5 – Bake

 Bake the cookies in the preheated oven for 8 – 10 minutes.
-Remove them from the oven, and cool them on the pan for 2 minutes, and then transfer them to a rack to cool completely.
+Remove them from the oven, cool them on the pan for 2 minutes, and then transfer them to a rack to cool completely.

-Eggless Cookies Quick Baking Tips
+Quick Baking Tips

-For evenly sized cookies (better for baking) use a small spring-loaded ice cream scoop to spoon out the dough.
+For evenly sized cookies (better for baking), use a small spring-loaded ice cream scoop to spoon out the dough.

-Bake the cookies until they are JUST golden around the outside.
+Bake the cookies until the edges appear set.
 The cookies might still look a little raw in the center, but once they cool, they will be perfect.
-Let the cookies cool on the baking sheets for just a few minutes, around 2.
-If you leave the cookies on the baking sheets for too long, they will continue cooking and they will be hard
+Let the cookies cool on the baking sheets for just 5 minutes, and then transfer them to a wire rack to cool completely.
+If you leave the cookies on the baking sheets for too long, they will continue cooking, and they will be hard.

-STORE: Store cookies in an airtight container for up to 5 days at room temperature.
+Store: Store cookies in an airtight container for up to 5 days at room temperature.

 - Eggless Sugar Cookies